Pacemaker: Implantable

 The first clinical implantation into a human of a fully implantable pacemaker was on October 8, 1958, at the Karolinska Institute in Solna, Sweden, using a pacemaker designed by inventor Rune Elmqvist and surgeon Åke Senning (in collaboration with Elema-Schönander AB, later Siemens-Elema AB), connected to electrodes attached to the myocardium of the heart by thoracotomy.
 The device failed after three hours.
 A second device was then implanted which lasted for two days.
 The world's first implantable pacemaker patient, Arne Larsson, went on to receive 26 different pacemakers during his lifetime.
 He died in 2001, at the age of 86, outliving the inventor and the surgeon.

 In 1959, temporary transvenous pacing was first demonstrated by Seymour Furman and John Schwedel, whereby the catheter electrode was inserted via the patient's basilic vein.

 In February 1960, an improved version of the Swedish Elmqvist design was implanted by Doctors Orestes Fiandra and Roberto Rubio in the Casmu 1 Hospital of Montevideo, Uruguay.
 This pacemaker, the first implanted in the Americas, lasted until the patient died of other ailments, nine months later.
 The early Swedish-designed devices used batteries recharged by an induction coil from the outside.

 Implantable pacemakers constructed by engineer Wilson Greatbatch entered use in humans from April 1960 following extensive animal testing.
 The Greatbatch innovation varied from the earlier Swedish devices in using primary cells (a mercury battery) as the energy source.
 The first patient lived for a further 18 months.

 The first use of transvenous pacing in conjunction with an implanted pacemaker was by Parsonnet in the United States, Lagergren in Sweden and Jean-Jacques Welti in France in 1962–63.

 The transvenous, or pervenous, procedure involved incision of a vein into which was inserted the catheter electrode lead under fluoroscopic guidance, until it was lodged within the trabeculae of the right ventricle.
 This became the method of choice by the mid-1960s.

-Cardiothoracic surgeon Leon Abrams and medical engineer Ray Lightwood developed and implanted the first patient-controlled variable-rate heart pacemaker in 1960 at Birmingham University.
+Cardiothoracic surgeon Leon Abrams and medical engineer Ray Lightwood developed and implanted the first patient-controlled variable-rate heart pacemaker in 1960 at the University of Birmingham.
 The first implant took place in March 1960, with two further implants the following month.
 These three patients made good recoveries and returned to a high quality of life.
 By 1966, 56 patients had undergone implantation with one surviving for over 5 1/2 years.